MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## Italy passport number
 This sensitive information type entity is only available in the EU Passport Number sensitive information type.

 ### Format

-Two letters or digits followed by seven digits with no spaces or delimiters
+two letters or digits followed by seven digits with no spaces or delimiters

 ### Pattern

-Two letters or digits followed by seven digits:
+two letters or digits followed by seven digits:

-- Two digits or letters (not case sensitive)
+- two digits or letters (not case sensitive)
-- Seven digits
+- seven digits

 ### Checksum

-Not applicable
+not applicable

 ### Definition

 A DLP policy is 75% confident that it's detected this type of sensitive information if, within a proximity of 300 characters:
 - The regular expression  `Regex_italy_eu_passport_number` finds content that matches the pattern.
 - A keyword from  `Keywords_italy_eu_passport_number` is found.